Buzut/flightdom/README.md

 ```

 The last exemple is the preferred method because you'll take advantage of tree shaking and you benefit from unprefixed function names.

+## Contributing
+There's sure room for improvement, so feel free to hack around and submit PRs!
+Please just follow the style of the existing code, which is [Airbnb's style](http://airbnb.io/javascript/) with [minor modifications](.eslintrc).

+To maintain things clear and visual, please follow the [git commit template](https://github.com/Buzut/git-emojis-hook).